Here is a glossary of key vocabulary related to climate change.

 Inevitable and sometimes unforeseen chain of events due to an act affecting part of the climate system.
 These cascading effects are often negative.

-An average pattern of weather conditions (over 30 years period) – defined by temperature, precipitation, humidity, wind, air pressure – over a given area, including their extremes.
+An average pattern of weather conditions – such as temperature, precipitation, humidity, wind, air pressure – for a particular region over a long period of time (months, years, decades, centuries or more).

 - Climate change

-Climate change refers to changes in the global climate system that result from an enhanced greenhouse effect.
-These include changes in temperature, precipitation, extreme events, sea level rise and ocean acidification.
-The term is mostly used to describe the human-induced changes that have been occurring since the pre-industrial times due to an increase in global average temperature.
+Climate change refers to several global phenomena, for example: changes in temperature, precipitation, extreme events, sea level rise and ocean acidification.
+The term is most used to describe the current human-induced climate change that started around 1850 due to an increase in the global average temperature.
 The term “global warming” is also used.

 - Climate justice